Thertzlor/Revenant/README.md

 ![Logo](./media/Revenant_logo.png)
 # Revenant: Advanced Lua framework for LGS profiles
+Wouldn't it be nice to have concurrent macros, fluid mouse movements, cyclical or timing based button assignments (and much more) without implementing your own `OnEvent` logic?
-Are you fed up with the limitations of the LGS macro system?
-Would you prefer to map your keybindings and macros in a simple text file rather than a clunky GUI?
+And while we're at it, how about managing keybindings with the text or code editor of your choice in a simple text file rather than a clunky GUI?

-**Revenant** leverages the full power of Logitech's lua scripting features without you needing to wrestle with the awkward API.
-LGS itself is delegated to selecting profiles while Revenant manages the bindings via lua files, no need to assign commands using the GUI.
+**Revenant** leverages the full power of Logitech's lua scripting features without you needing to wrestle with the awkward API in a barebones editor.
+LGS itself is delegated to selecting profiles while Revenant manages all bindings, modes, and general logic, with no need to assign commands using the app.
+Besides the initial setup you'll only need to open the LGS scripting window for debugging purposes, if at all.

 The framework is also designed to be usable without much lua programming experience.
 When using Revenant you don't strictly write *lua*, you define macro logic within Revenant's templating language that just happens to take the form of lua tables.
 Here's an example profile file showcasing some of the macro features:
 ```lua